Salman Butt © Getty Images

 While Majeed was released on bail for the bribe of £150,000, the controversy got murkier.
 The fact that the captain of the team was involved in such an act further riled the cricketing world.
 The players’ initial reaction was remain in denial and play down the credentials of the paper.

 The controversy was caught with wild statements from Ijaz Butt, PCB Chariman accusing England players of fixing.
 Butt was the first among the tainted trio to appeal against his suspension.
 But the appeal was turned down.
-The final date for hearing the case of the three players was postponed from January 6-11 to February 4.
-On February 5, 2011, Butt was banned for 10 years of which five years were suspended, while Asif got a sentence of seven years and five for Aamer.
+The final date for hearing the case of the 3 players was postponed from January 6-11 to February 4.
+On February 5, 2011, Butt was banned for 10 years of which 5 years were suspended, while Asif got a sentence of 7 years and 5 for Aamer.

 Later in the year all three were found guilty by the Southwark Crown Court under conspiracy to cheat.
 Judge Jeremy Cooke stated that he had kept the harshest of punishment for Butt.
 While delivering his verdict against Butt, Judge Cooke stated: